Brown + Storey Architects Inc. prepared the South Humber Park Pavilion Heritage Evaluation Report for the City of Toronto Planning Department in 2019.

 Brown and Storey Architects were one of five finalist teams chosen from 180 international submissions to design a new metropolitan park for the 320 acre site that was formerly the Canadian Forces Base Downsview.

 Trinity-Bellwoods Park is one of Toronto’s most beloved and heavily used open spaces, accommodating thousands of daily visitors in all seasons.
 With St. Hilda’s Walk, Brown + Storey Architects Inc. with City of Toronto Parks and community stakeholders to convert …

 City of Toronto (1995)

 Coronation Park Pavilion was developed as a node to an extensive but unelaborated waterfront trail along Toronto’s shoreline.
 The pavilion provides public facilities of washrooms, shelter and rest, with lockers and showers for the baseball diamonds in the park.
 The …

 City of Toronto (1991)

-Brown and Storey were commissioned by the City of Toronto in 1991 to produce a typological classification of public open spaces in the downtown core.
+Brown + Storey Architects Inc. were commissioned by the City of Toronto in 1991 to produce a typological classification of public open spaces in the downtown core.
 ‘The Open Spaces of Toronto – A Classification’ encompasses: